irsk0808/ublue/README.md

   systemctl reboot

-Apologies in advance if this is poorly put together, I'm an artist, not a programmer.
+Apologies in advance if this is poorly put together.
+I'm an artist, not a programmer.